Frequently Asked Questions

 Yes!
 If it is not covered by your health insurance, Medicaid, Medicare, or VA benefits plan, there is a patient assistance program that many students qualify for that provides the rabies pre-exposure vaccine series at a low cost.
 You can apply for the program in your second year at Bel-Rea.
 Military Veterans with benefits typically receive the series for free.

 The Veterinary Medicine Field is one that is regulated by the Drug Enforcement Agency (DEA) and state regulatory or credentialing agencies.
-If you have a conviction or pending charges, please read Bel-Rea’s Criminal History Information and then contact Bel-Rea’s Student Services Coordinator to discuss if your specific background is a potential barrier to credentialing, employment, and internships before committing your time and resources to a veterinary technology program.
+If you have a conviction or pending charges, please read Bel-Rea’s Criminal History Information and then contact Bel-Rea’s Student Affairs Director to discuss if your specific background is a potential barrier to credentialing, employment, and internships before committing your time and resources to a veterinary technology program.